 “Much of the growth in EST is being driven by new digital buyers being drawn into the market,” said Mark Kirstein, president of entertainment for The NPD Group.
 “Most of the 11 million EST consumers are purchasing digital transactions in addition to physical DVDs and Blu-ray discs; only a small percentage exclusively purchase digital.”

 The EST market is getting a boost as new multichannel video programming distributors (MVPD) and digital retailers join the market and new titles get early release windows.

 “Comcast joined Verizon as the second major MVPD to offer EST and we expect more to join the EST market moving forward,” said Kirstein.
 “EST will become an important complement to Video-on-Demand, TV Everywhere, and traditional pay TV services, as it drives incremental revenue and contributes to subscriber retention.”

 This report is based on consumer research data from the following two sources:

 VideoWatch/VideoWatch Digital – A weekly consumer tracking study that provides title and retailer-level movie and TV transactions covering both physical and digital video purchases, physical and digital rentals, subscription rentals, and free streaming TV.

-The Entertainment Omnibus Study - A semi-annual (March and September) consumer tracking study that monitors entertainment consumption habits including video, music, gaming as well as device behavior.If you have any questions about this article, please contact us.
+The Entertainment Omnibus Study - A semi-annual (March and September) consumer tracking study that monitors entertainment consumption habits including video, music, gaming as well as device behavior.If you have any questions about this article, contact us.